All Collections

 This method only works for fields that you've imported from the John Deere Operations Center.

-🌻 Importing yield maps from the John Deere Operations Center
+🌻 Importing yield maps and as-applied maps from the John Deere Operations Center

-3. Choose the organization and fields for which you want to import yield maps.
+3. Select the organization and fields for which you want to import yield data or operations.

-4. Click the 'Confirm' button, and the app will start synchronizing the data.
-It may take some time, but your yield map will soon appear in the 'VRA Maps & trials' tab!
+4. Click the 'Confirm' button, and the app will start synchronizing data.
+It may take some time to upload data.
+After that, the operations will appear in the 'Data' tab.

 Did this answer your question?